Stephanie Miner: Post-mayoral career

 On June 18, 2018, Miner announced that she intended to run for Governor of New York.
 According to The New York Times, Miner, "once an ally of Mr. Cuomo's, became something of an outlier in Democratic circles when she emerged as a vocal and persistent critic of the governor and his policies, beginning five years ago and culminating now in a direct challenge as he seeks a third term."
 Miner "[planned] to run under the banner of an upstart new group, the Serve America Movement, which calls itself SAM (coincidentally sharing Miner's initials), formed by people disaffected by the existing party structure after the 2016 elections.
 She will be the group’s first candidate."
 Miner circulated designating petitions to create a SAM Party in New York, and on August 21, her campaign announced that it had submitted over 40,000 petition signatures.
 On Election Day, Miner and running mate Michael Volpe received 55,441 votes (0.91%).

 In 2021, Miner began writing a book about her two mayor terms.

 Personal life

 Miner was married to John F. X. Mannion from 2006 until his death in 2019.

+Following her mayoral tenure, Miner was awarded the Charles Evans Hughes Visiting Chair of Government and Jurisprudence in the Department of Political Science position at Colgate University.